Evthron/QROnlyBrowser/README.md

 # QROnlyBrowser
-A android browser that can only access internet by scanning qr code
+A android browser that can only access internet by scanning QR code